Learnware-LAMDA/Learnware/docs/start/quick.rst

 Upload Leanware
 -------------------------------

 Before uploading your learnware to the ``Learnware Market``, you'll need to create a semantic specification, ``semantic_spec``.
-This involves selecting or inputting values for predefined semantic tags to describe the features of your task and model.
+This involves selecting or inputting values for semantic tags to describe the features of your task and model.

-For instance, the following codes illustrates the semantic specification for a Scikit-Learn type model.
+For instance, the following code illustrates the semantic specification for a Scikit-Learn type model.
 This model is tailored for education scenarios and performs classification tasks on tabular data:

 .. code-block:: python